all-of-us/raw-data-repository/docs.md

 Insert a new participant.
 Request body is an empty JSON document.
 Response is a Participant object with newly-created ids.

-#### `PATCH /Participant/:id`
+#### `PUT /Participant/:id`

-Update an existing participant with new `providerLink` values.
-Request body is a Participant object reflecting desired changes.
+Update an existing participant with new values.
+Request body is a Participant object reflecting desired changes (which should include values for all fields, including values from the existing resource if nothing has changed).
 Response is the Participant object as stored.

 #### `GET  /Participant/:id`